-Agriculture: again, first Europe’s producer and among world’s major exporter. 🌾
+Agriculture: again, first Europe’s producer and among world’s major exporters. 🌾

 Aeronautics: in the mesmerizing Toulouse, la ville en rose, is located the Airbus consortium and its massive tech hub.

 Scientific research: France is among the biggest investors in science.
-And in the neighbouring Switzerland, you can find French together with English as official language at CERN.
+And in neighbouring Switzerland, you can find French together with English as an official language at CERN.

 Cinema: France is the top movie producer in the European Union.

 I don’t know whether it’s due to the French volkpsychologie, to the massive state subsidies to the local seventh art or what.
 What I know is that any French movie is likely to be more interesting to my eyes than any other: it’s the least cinephile in the world admitting it.

 I hope you enjoyed this post and that it has brought something new about why learning French.
 If I had to resume in a few words the needs you’ll satisfy by learning French, I’d say: